Sharkgrammer/Lightweight-GitHub-Stats/README.md

 1. Fork the Lightweight-GitHub-Stats repository.
 2. Enable Actions in your new forked repo.
 3. If needed, run the "Lightweight GitHub Stats" action once initially.
-4. Once the action has run once, your should be able to access the GitHub page it creates.
+4. Once the action has run once, you should be able to access the GitHub page it creates.
 The url for this should be https://yourusernamehere.GitHub.io/Lightweight-GitHub-Stats/.
 5. Take the provided img tag the page provides and add it to your profile (or anywhere really).
-6. Celebrate (maybe?)
+6. Celebrate (maybe?).

 # Letting Stats Access Private Data
 By default, stats will use your profile and public data.
 You can change who it gets data for inside of settings.py.

-If you want to allow stats to access and display private data, you can provide it was an API key.
+If you want to allow stats to access and display private data, you can provide it with an API key.
 1. Go to your GitHub developer settings and create a new API key/token.
 It should have read repo access at the least.
 2. In your forked repo, go to settings.
 3. Navigate to "Secrets and variables" and click actions.